tigera-solutions/tigera-eks-workshop/modules/using-compliance-reports.md

 2. *[Optional]* Manually kick off report generation task.

+    >In order to generate a compliance report, Calico needs at least 1 hour worth of data for `inventory`, `network-access` reports, and at least 24 hours worth of data for `cis` reports.
+If commands below don't result in any reports being generated, give it some time and then retry the report generation.

     It is possible to kick off report generation via a one off job.

     ```bash